KDE/breeze/README.md

 <a name="installation"/>

 ## Installation
-_Klassy_ master branch requires a development version of Plasma 6.0.80 so please check you have this in kinfocenter before trying to install.
+_Klassy_ master branch requires Plasma 6.1, or later, so please check you have this in kinfocenter before trying to install.
 For the master branch you should compile from source.

 <a name="compile"/>